edbertocampo/Analytics-Techniques-and-Tools-Proposal-/README.md

 This study aims to provide an explanatory analysis of Climate Change in the Philippines through the years.
 This project will provide a variety of data sets illustrating climatic variations in the Philippines.
 This study will be beneficial for:

 **The Students**.
 For those students who will be needing data that may be found from the project.
 This will allow them to have a thorough understanding of the Philippines' climatic change throughout time.

+**The Teachers.** For teachers who will be teaching about climate change in the Philippines through the years.
+The information collected in the project can be utilised in their courses.

 ## Methods